Measurement of the charge asymmetry in top quark pair production in pp collisions at sqrt(s) = 8 TeV using a template method: Event selection and reconstruction

 The detection of generated particles is fully simulated with the \GEANTfour software~\cite{Agostinelli:2002hh} using a detailed description of the CMS detector.
 The samples account for the observed multiplicity of pileup interactions in data.
 Additional weights are applied after event selection to match the efficiency of triggers and object identification that are measured in a data sample of $\Z$+jets events using a tag-and-probe method~\cite{Khachatryan:2015hwa,Chatrchyan:2012xi}.
 The energy difference between each reconstructed jet and its corresponding generated jet is scaled to match the ($\eta$- and $\pt$-dependent) jet energy resolution in data, as measured using the dijet asymmetry technique~\cite{Chatrchyan:2011ds}.

 As mentioned, the \ttbar events are generated with the NLO \POWHEG heavy-quark pair production algorithm, using the CT10 PDFs, and interfaced with \PYTHIA~(version 6.426) for parton showering and hadronization~\cite{Sjostrand:2006za,Sjostrand:2007gs,Corke:2010zj}.
-Events with $\PW$ or \Z bosons in conjunction with 1, 2, 3, or 4 jets are generated with leading-order (LO) \MADGRAPH~(version 5.1.3.30)~\cite{Alwall:2011uj}, also interfaced with \PYTHIA.
+Events with $\PW$ or \Z bosons in conjunction with 1, 2, 3, or 4 jets are generated with leading-order (LO) \MADGRAPH~(version 5.1.3.30)~\cite{Alwall:2011uj}, using the CTEQ6 PDFs~\cite{Pumplin:2005rh} (version L1), and are interfaced with \PYTHIA.
 A dedicated $\PW$+$\bbbar$ sample is used for investigation of systematic uncertainties.
-Events with single top quarks or antiquarks are generated with \POWHEG in the $s$ and $t$ channels~\cite{Alioli:2009je}, and are generated in the $\PQt\PW$ channel using diagram removal rather than the diagram subtraction method~\cite{Re:2010bp}.
+Events with single top quarks or antiquarks are generated with \POWHEG using the CTEQ6 PDFs (version M), in the $s$ and $t$ channels~\cite{Alioli:2009je}, and in the $\PQt\PW$ channel using diagram removal rather than the diagram subtraction method~\cite{Re:2010bp}.

 The \MJ background has a very low efficiency to pass the selection, making it difficult to simulate enough selected events, but it has a large enough cross section to make it significant.
 The \MJ background is modeled using the sideband data, subtracting the contributions of simulated processes, which are normalized according to the integrated luminosity and their cross sections and selection efficiencies.